 Campsites 1 - 10 are centrally located at the top of the hill, sites 11 - 15 are more remote (& quieter) but are also farther from the bathrooms.
 (Site 14 is in a tight forest where trees rub against each other if there's any wind, akin to wooden ships rubbing up against the docks in a harbor.)
 Visitors are welcome to wonder the trails so as to truly experience the beauty of this area.
 (If you are traveling in a group, we can arrange things so you all are next to one another.
 We also have areas specifically for larger groups.
 Please contact us for availability.)

 RV's & Trailers - Please note, there are currently only two campsites that can accommodate these - sites 4 and site 11.
 Please let me know how large an RV/trailer you have so that we can make sure that we can get you to fit.
 (These are "dry sites" as there are NO HOOKUPS.
 However, potable water is accessible when you arrive - please bring a long hose to make filling easier.)

 NOTE: Open campfires are strictly prohibited during the summer months.
-Warming fires are permitted if a fully enclose fire pit (with a mesh top).
+Warming fires are permitted if a fully enclose fire pit, which is provided at each site.